Pertevniyal Valide Sultan Mosque: Interior

 The interior is elaborately decorated with much use made of blue colouring.
 There are many classical Ottoman details on the walls including blind niches, muqarnas, arch motifs, arabesques, and Chinese-inspired floral arrangements.
 The interior also features a plain marble mihrab and minbar.

 The tomb of Sultana Pertevniyal was located in the central mosque.

 Architect(s)

-Some believe the mosque was designed by Montani Effendi while others believe it to have been created by Sarkis Balyan.
+Some believe the mosque was designed by the Italian-Levantine architect Pietro Montani (1828-1887) while others believe it to have been created by Sarkis Balyan.
 Agop Balyan and Osep may also have had a hand in the design and construction of the mosque.
 The World Digital Library suggests it was designed by the Turkish Armenian architect Hakob Balyan.

 Modifications

 In the year AH 1328/ AD 1911, the medrese of the Pertevniyal Valide Sultain Mosque complex burned down.
 The time-keeper's room, the sebil, and the tomb were removed during the renovation of Aksaray Square (1956–1959).
 Parts of the tomb were relocated to the graveyard beside the tomb of Sultan Selim III.
 Eventually the Valide Sultan's tomb was reconstructed from pieces of the original.
 Her body was relocated first to the Topkapı Palace, then to the tomb of Sultan Mahmud II, and finally to her own tomb.
 The mausoleum was eventually demolished in 1958.